vyoung831/Mintee/pull_request_template.md

 ### Model components
 __Transformables__
+If changes include updates to or new transformables,
-- [ ] Custom objects for transformables conform to NSSecureCoding.
+- [ ] Custom classes for transformables conform to NSSecureCoding.
-- [ ] Custom objects for transformables are specified in the Core Data model.
+- [ ] Custom classes for transformables are specified in the model (`xcdatamodeld`).
-- [ ] Custom data transformers are implemented and registered.
+- [ ] Custom data transformers are implemented and registered during app startup.

 ### View components
+If changes include new SwiftUI Views,
-- [ ] New SwiftUI `Views` define `NavigationViews`.
+- [ ] New SwiftUI Views define `NavigationViews`.
 - [ ] View components use accessibility for UIT identification __only__.

 # [Failure handling checklist](https://github.com/vyoung831/Mintee/blob/master/doc/Development/failure-handling-and-error-reporting.md)